atheck/react-elmish/README.md

 ## React life cycle management

-If you want to use `componentDidMount` or `componentWillUnmount` don't forget to call the base class implementation of it as the **ElmComponent** is using them internally.
+If you want to use `componentDidMount` or `componentWillUnmount` in a class component, don't forget to call the base class implementation of it as the **ElmComponent** is using them internally.

 ```ts
 class App extends ElmComponent<Shared.Model, Shared.Message, Shared.Props> {